kapitchi/KapitchiAcl/README.md

 ### KapitchiAcl\Service\Acl.getAcl

 Used to retrieve Zend\Acl\Acl instance from e.g. caching mechanism.
 Acl returned is considered being fully loaded with roles, resources, rules.
-If none is returned Zend\Acl\Acl instance is created and KapitchiAcl\Service\Acl.loadStaticAcl and KapitchiAcl\Service\Acl.cacheStaticAcl events are triggered.
+If none is returned Zend\Acl\Acl instance is created and KapitchiAcl\Service\Acl.loadStaticAcl and KapitchiAcl\Service\Acl.staticAclLoaded events are triggered.

 Triggers until: Zend\Acl\Acl